theLabUpstairs/CoMR/README.md

 ## How to install and run CoMR

-Even when you use a prebuilt container image, you must still fetch the licensed TargetP binary, download the CoMR databases, and run the helper script that retrieves third-party tools.
+Before launching the containerized pipeline, you must fetch the licensed TargetP binary, download the CoMR databases, and run the helper script that retrieves third-party tools.
 The container bundles Snakemake and the runtime environment, but these external assets must live on the host and be bind-mounted at run time.

 ### Step 1 – Clone the repository